APAC Economist, Moody’s Analytics

 Associate Professor, UNIMAS

-- His journal articles publications stand at 94 and he has 60 post-graduate students under his supervision while successfully examining 47 postgraduate thesis.
+- His journal articles publications stand at 106 and he has 83 post-graduate students under his supervision while successfully examining 63 postgraduate theses.

-- Evan been invited to speak at numerous international conferences (Indonesia, Italy, UAE, Sri Lanka, Singapore) and also an active workshop instructor.
+- Evan has been invited to speak at numerous international conferences (Indonesia, UAE, Sri Lanka, Italy, India, Philippines Malaysia, and Singapore) and also an active workshop instructor.

 - Listed as Top 10% economists in Malaysia since 2008 and Top 12% in Asia since 2012 by the Research Papers in Economics (RePEc) database.
 He was also cited as Top 10 Most Productive Malaysian Based Authors in Arts, Humanities and Social Sciences for the year from 2001 to 2010 by Malaysian Citation Centre (MCC).